-In addition to information about water quality, this report contains details on our voluntary expansion of our already rigorous testing program last year to check for levels of per- and polyfluoroalkyl substances (PFAS) in our water supplies.
-These man-made chemicals have been manufactured and used since the 1950s, but there is growing concern across the nation about the levels of PFAS that could be in public drinking water, as well as their potential health effects.

-Results from Aquarion's proactive testing program identified that one of our wells (the Oak Pond Well) had PFAS levels above state and federal health advisory recommendation.
+This report contains details about our voluntary testing program for per- and polyfluoroalkyl substances (PFAS) in our water supplies.
+These man-made chemicals have been manufactured and used since the 1950s, but there is growing concern across the nation about the PFAS that could be in public drinking water.
+Results from our proactive testing program in 2019 identified that one of our wells (the Oak Pond Well) had PFAS levels above state and federal health advisory recommendation.
 As a result, we immediately shut the well off and began coordinating with the Massachusetts' Department of Environmental Protection (MassDEP).
-We are glad to report that results from our other Millbury water sources show PFAS levels ranging from undetected to amounts below the current health advisory limits and proposed MassDEP regulations.
-For more detailed information about PFAS and our sampling results, you can visit our website: www.aquarionwater.com/pfas
+In 2020, we proceeded with the planning and design of a treatment facility to remove PFAS from this well's water, and we expect to complete that facility within the next couple of years.
+Until that time, the Oak Pond well will remain off.
+For more detailed information about PFAS and our sampling results, you can visit our website: www.aquarionwater.com/pfas.